 With the Keto diet, your caloric intake should pretty closely reflect these percentages: healthy fats (70%), protein (25%), and good carbs (5%).
 This will likely mean a significant decrease in carbs—including vegetables—and an even more significant increase in healthy fats, like avocado and olive oil, in the average diet.
 So how does keto differ from a low-carb diet?

 What is the Low Carb Diet?

-It’s all in the name: the low carb diet restricts carbs mostly found in foods such as sugar, breads, and pastas.
-Which is great for some because it allows more flexibility when it comes to eating vegetables.
+It’s all in the name: the low-carb diet restricts carbs mostly found in foods such as sugar, bread, and pasta.
+This is great for some because it allows more flexibility when it comes to eating vegetables.
 While veggies do contain carbs, they come mostly in the form of fiber, which means you’ll be kept feeling full longer.
-That said, the main goal of a low carb diet is similar to that of keto: keep carb counts low so your body works to burn fat instead.
+That said, the main goal of a low-carb diet is similar to that of keto: keep carb counts low so your body works to burn fat instead.

 What is Paleo?

 The paleo diet is the most different of the three discussed here.
 Paleo dieters will find themselves eating something akin to a “caveman” diet—any and all things that were available by hunting and gathering during the Paleolithic era (about 10,000 years ago).
 This means fruits and vegetables, nuts and seeds, and plenty of protein.
 BUT, no dairy, grains, potatoes, sugars, or artificial sweeteners are allowed on the paleo diet.

 While paleo dieters can follow a great whole foods-based diet, it can feel more restrictive in our modern world and lead to falling off the paleo wagon.

 Again, each diet is different and you’ll have to see which works with your lifestyle, habits, and goals.
 For now, we’ll focus on a deeper dive into the keto diet and how it can work for you and your health and weight loss goals.
 Consider this your crash course in the keto diet for beginners.